 As with 208 Magnolia Street, the vast majority of early residences in Costa Mesa were not architect-designed or the work of a developer.
 Instead, they were vernacular buildings constructed by a local builder/contractor or the homeowner.
 Typically small, one-story wood frame buildings, they were either clad in clapboard or (later) sheathed in stucco (like 208 Magnolia Street) and had hip or gable roofs and front porches with varying configurations and designs.
-Though a common type of single-family residence found throughout Southern California from the 1900s through 1940, they still possessed some individuality and were the homes of generations of working- and middle-class citizens.23 In Costa Mesa, the earliest residences were constructed by
+Though a common type of single-family residence found throughout Southern California from the 1900s through 1940, they still possessed some individuality and were the homes of generations of working- and middle-class citizens.
+In Costa Mesa, the earliest residences were constructed by farmers on 5- to 10-acre lots, clad in wood and reflected earlier Victorian and Arts and Crafts styles.
+Residences constructed later in this period, when the farms and orchards began being subdivided to smaller lots for housing development, reflected Period Revival styles.
+208 Magnolia Street was constructed as part of this early wave of development, just before the onset of the Great Depression.

-19 PCR Services Corporation, City of Costa Mesa Citywide Historic Resources Survey (City of Costa Mesa, July 1999), 10.
+&lt;sup>19 PCR Services Corporation, City of Costa Mesa Citywide Historic Resources Survey (City of Costa Mesa, July 1999), 10.

-20 Ibid, 10.
+&lt;sup>20 Ibid, 10.

-The Great Depression continued unabated throughout 1933 and 1934, during which time the branch line of the Southern Pacific Railroad, which ran from Santa Ana to Newport Beach along Newport Boulevard throughout the heart of town, was abandoned.24 Growth resumed in 1940 but Costa Mesa retained the atmosphere of a small town until World War II accelerated growth.25 Construction of the United States Air Corps Replacement Training Center began in 1941 and opened in 1942 as the Santa Ana Army Air Base (SAAAB), and eventually reached the size of 1.283 acres west from Newport Boulevard to Harbor Boulevard, south from Warehouse Road to the present Vanguard University.26 SAAAB brought an increase in population in Costa Mesa and continued residential development in the Newport Heights Tract, which was largely built out by 1947 (see Figure 11).
-A few years later, with an area of 3.5 square miles and a population of 16,185, the City of Costa Mesa incorporated on June 29, 1953.27 By the end of the 1950s, Newport Heights as well as the other oldest housing tracts were fully developed (see Figure 12); thus, the City expanded outward with new housing tracts developed throughout the postwar period.
+The Great Depression continued unabated throughout 1933 and 1934, during which time the branch line of the Southern Pacific Railroad, which ran from Santa Ana to Newport Beach along Newport Boulevard throughout the heart of town, was abandoned.
+Growth resumed in 1940 but Costa Mesa retained the atmosphere of a small town until World War II accelerated growth.
+25 Construction of the United States Air Corps Replacement Training Center began in 1941 and opened in 1942 as the Santa Ana Army Air Base (SAAAB), and eventually reached the size of 1.283 acres west from Newport Boulevard to Harbor Boulevard, south from Warehouse Road to the present Vanguard University.
+SAAAB brought an increase in population in Costa Mesa and continued residential development in the Newport Heights Tract, which was largely built out by 1947 (see Figure 11).
+A few years later, with an area of 3.5 square miles and a population of 16,185, the City of Costa Mesa incorporated on June 29, 1953.
+By the end of the 1950s, Newport Heights as well as the other oldest housing tracts were fully developed (see Figure 12); thus, the City expanded outward with new housing tracts developed throughout the postwar period.